wp-plugins/contact-form-7-lead-info-with-country/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-* Solved error when WordPress DEBUG was true: "Notice: Undefined index: HTTP_REFERER"
+* Changed function used to retrieve the IP data from "GeoIP Detection" to support reverse proxies.

 == Contact ==